joshbegley/nyt-latest/previous.md

 **Cargo Plane Crashes at Miami Airport, Striking Vehicles**\
 `Officials said there were “multiple patients” but their injuries were not immediately known.
-Thick smoke was visible from the Boeing 767-300 cargo plane at Miami International Airport, video showed.`\
+Flights were halted at Miami International Airport after the Boeing 767-300 cargo plane overran its landing.`\
 https://www.nytimes.com/2026/09/06/us/plane-crash-amazon-miami-airport.html

 **Haitians Deported From U.S. Are Left Broke and Stranded**\